-MIME media types basically stands for Multipurpose Internet Mail Extension media types.
+MIME media types basically stand for Multipurpose Internet Mail Extension media types.
 These media types were originally created to make emails include information other than only plain text.
 These media types show us the following things:

 - How text and attachment are combined into a single message or email.

 - How different items are encoded for transmission.